jinman36/reading-notes-personal/CompTIA A+/Study Notes.md

     - Fedora Linux Interface - KDE desktop Interface
     - Gnome

+  - Review
   - Linux is freeware under the GNU license
   - Linux is commonly packaged in distributions (distros)
   - Fedora, Mint, and Ubuntu are three popular distros

+## CPUs

+- Objective 3.5
+  - What is a CPU?
+    - Registers - AX, BX, CX, DX - general purpose registers
+      - Pre-fetch
+      - Integer Math
+      - Long Numbers
+      - Cache

+- Review
+  - central Processing units run programs
+  - Every CPU has internal features to process commands
+  - Every CPU runs code based on a specific machine language
+  - CPUs use pipelines to optimize the processing commands

+- Objective 3.5
+  - CPU Speeds

+- CPU manufacturers - Both speak the same language
+  - Intel
+  - AMD

+- Clock multiplying
+  - 95% of the clicks of the clock are internal to the CPU

+- **Freeware** CPUID CPU-Z - can detect CPU of the the system and identify the micro-architecture

+  - Hyper threading

+- Review
+  - CPUs have a clock speed, commonly measued in GHz (billions of cycles/sec)
+  - CPUs come in primarily two makes: intel and AMD
+  - CPUs take a system speed and multiply it to reach the Max CPU speed
+  - Single CPUs often have multiple cores

+- Objective 3.5
+  - Cache

+    - Level 1 Cache - runs at the multiplied speed of the CPU
+    - Level 2 cache - feeds lvl 1 - bigger but runs slower than clock
+    - Level 3 cache - runs around the base motherboard speed - Very large

+      - Set association - Higher scope than the A+ exam

+- Review
+  - CPU caching works between RAM and the CPU
+  - Cache is built into the CPU
+  - Its common to have three caches in a CPU: L1, L2, and L3

+- Objective 1.1
+  - CPU grabs lines of code from RAM
+    - CPU has external data bus that connects throughout motherboard - RAM, etc...
+    - MCC - memory controller chip